Port Pirie: Bridge to nowhere

-John Pirie Bridge, locally known as 'the bridge to nowhere', was built in the 1970s to encourage development of industry on the other side of Port Pirie Creek.
+John Pirie Bridge, locally known as "the bridge to nowhere", was built in the 1970s to encourage development of industry on the other side of Port Pirie Creek.
 Construction cost $410,000 and lasted 26 weeks.
 It was officially named the John Pirie Bridge in 1980.
 The land across the bridge remains undeveloped.

-Industry and employment
+Economy

 The main industries are the smelting of metals, and the operation of silos to hold grain.

 As of 2020, Port Pirie is the locality of the largest lead smelter and refinery in the southern hemisphere; a lead smelter has been there since the 1880s.
 The owner since 2007, Nyrstar, is the city's main employer., and high blood lead levels in the local population are an ongoing concern.
-The Stack, which can be seen kilometres away, is 205 metres tall, and is the tallest structure in the state.
 In 2006 Zinifex formed a joint venture with Umicore to create Nyrstar, which owns the smelter, with the intention that it would eventually be an entity separate from the parent companies.

-Flinders Industrial, a new industrial estate, is currently in its second stage and is planned to be home to the new council depot.
-There were plans to build a sulphuric acid plant for the benefit of the Nyrstar Smelter, but this project has been shelved and deemed not feasible.

-Development

-A $3.3 million cultural precinct funded by the Port Pirie Regional Council and the Federal Government was completed in 2010.
-A committee is also looking at building a multi-purpose stadium.
-The swimming pool was modernised after receiving a $1 million refit.
-A major waste recovery facility was opened in 2013, in which all waste and recycled material is sorted under one roof.
-In 2012 Port Pirie Regional Council completed a $5 million community water recycling project with Nyrstar which allows 350 megalitres of water from the smelter to be reused.
-Plans are under way to establish a large shopping complex in the city with an additional supermarket and department store.
-The city's population is continually growing and property prices continue to rise.
-The Port Pirie Regional Council has a number of large projects that will be launched or completed next financial year.

 Waterfront development

 The PPRC completed a major redevelopment of its foreshore area in 2014 including the construction of the Solomontown Beach Plaza, opening up Beach abroad to through traffic, replacing lighting along the beach and improving security.
-In addition, by the end of 2014, the council aims to replace and duplicate the current Solomontown boat ramp and undertake dredging in the vicinity of the ramp.
-This investment is aimed at creating a waterfront which will revitalise the area from the Main Road boat ramp up to the area off Ellen street.